onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/{network-role}.rst

 uniqueness across Heat Orchestration Templates for different VNFs.

-When an external network is created by ECOMP, the network is also assigned a ``{network-role}``.
+When an external network is created by ONAP, the network is also assigned a ``{network-role}``.
 The ``{network-role}`` of the network is not required to match the ``{network-role}`` of the VNF Heat Orchestration Template.